Highlights: EU leaders arrive for two-day summit dominated by Brexit

 “We will clarify certain points.
 We will not renegotiate the whole document.
 I am happy that Mrs May received support yesterday because otherwise we would have been heading towards a no deal.”

 “You should not forget that the whole referendum was based on lies.
-There were so many people who said that billions of euros would come back from Brussels into the health service...
-I would be not against it if Theresa May said rather a second referendum than a no deal....
+There were so many people who said that billions of euros would come back from Brussels into the health service ...
+I would be not against it if Theresa May said rather a second referendum than a no deal ...
 This idea that you could just leave Europe in a mere click of the fingers and that you would only get benefits - a win for the UK and a loss for the rest of the world - we see that’s not the case.”

 “We are ready to help.”

-“The Council... will confirm our strong position and our demand for Russia to release the vessels and the crews.”
+“The Council ... will confirm our strong position and our demand for Russia to release the vessels and the crews.”

 “We’ll reaffirm not only our strong support to territorial integrity and sovereignty of Ukraine but also our strong policy of non-recognition of the annexation of the Crimean peninsula; and a very substantial package of support to Ukraine that the EU has put in place so far and is ready to strengthen.”